Provide skilled, compassionate care in a field with a huge demand for your talent. Learn about our BSN program below.

 View a Virtual Open House

-The bachelor's degree program in nursing at Ursuline College is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Ohio Board of Nursing.
+The bachelor's in nursing program at Ursuline College is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Ohio Board of Nursing.

 Undergraduate Nursing Program Professional Development